Thomrl/InstaGet/README.md

-# instagramSave
+# InstaGet
-Easily save instagram video and pictures.
+Easily save instagram video/pictures, youtube thumbnails and twitch clips.

-Can also save twitch clips and youtube thumbnails.

 Just copy a link from instagram like: "https://www.instagram.com/p/BWlUWkZD0pr/?taken-by=gaming1empire" run the script, and it will get downloaded.